jensmeder/DarkLightning/README.md

 2. Discover the device on OSX
 3. Establish a connection to the previously defined port on iOS

+You can send an arbitrary amount of bytes between iOS and OSX.
+Data are being send using [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol).

 ### 4.1 iOS

 #### 4.1.1 Initialization